JiaLiangTang325/DSCI498_JiaLiang_Xuyang_Xirui/README.md

 A research-oriented project exploring **image stylization using diffusion models** and comparing them with **traditional CNN-based neural style transfer** methods.

 This project investigates the effectiveness of **Stable Diffusion for artistic style transfer**, analyzes the influence of **stylization strength**, and evaluates results using **quantitative metrics such as SSIM and CLIP Score**.
+A complete **web-based system** is also developed for interactive stylization.

 ---